marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * Learned about GitHub Actions, and deployed Container Apps to Microsoft Azure.

+* Build a asynchronous messaging abstraction for Java over RabbitMQ at work.
+Introducing producer and consumer pattern.

 ## 2024

 * Integrated the e-shop functionality into the original [YourBrand](https://github.com/marinasundstrom/YourBrand), upgraded the projects to .NET 9, and improved the consistency across modules.
 Moved to using .NET Aspire for service orchestration.